KARNATISAITHARUN/documentation/using-inspect-protect/inspect-protect-quick-start.md

 * A ShiftLeft Account ([contact us](https://www.shiftleft.io/contact/)).
 * All [ShiftLeft requirements](../introduction/requirements.md).
 * A Java application you want to analyze and protect.
-You can also use the [HelloShiftLeft demo Java application](https://github.com/ShiftLeftSecurity/HelloShiftLeft) to learn how to use ShiftLeft.
+You can also use the [HelloShiftLeft](../../introduction/helloshiftleft.md) sample application to learn how to use ShiftLeft.

 The process for quickly starting with ShiftLeft Inspect and ShiftLeft Protect is: